Rural Municipality of Blaine Lake No. 434: History

 The RM of Blaine Lake No. 434 incorporated as a rural municipality on December 9, 1912.

 The story of Sgt John Wilson: One of Canada's most sensational murders took place close to Blaine Lake in 1917.
 The only Royal Canadian Mounted Police officer ever to be hanged for murder, Sgt John Wilson killed his wife, Polly Wilson, and his unborn child, to marry Jessie Patterson of Blaine Lake.
 They wed two days after his wife's murder.
-Polly Wilson had traveled to Canada from Scotland, leaving behind two children, and was pregnant with a third when she was killed.
+Polly Wilson had travelled to Canada from Scotland, leaving behind two children, and was pregnant with a third when she was killed.
 Her body was discovered in a culvert near Waldheim.

 Geography

 Communities and localities

 The following urban municipalities are surrounded by the RM.